 3. Present findings and think creatively about strategies for resolution of the pedagogic issue

-Project Proposal must be submitted for prior approval by November 30th (for a January start)
+Project Proposal must be submitted for prior approval.

-Supervisor will be identified within the School, across the university, or TLE with appropriate experience of pedagogic research (e.g. ATLEF projects).
-Discussion of ethics.
+Supervisor will be identified within the School, across the university, or AbLE with appropriate experience of pedagogic research (e.g. ATLEF projects).
+Discussion of ethics specific to this project.

 Discussion of project plan/timetable.

-5 minute presentation with peer/tutor feedback in Week 35.
+5 minute presentation with peer/tutor feedback iat mid point.

-Final discussion in Week 22 ahead of report preparation and presentation of results.
+Final discussion ahead of report preparation and presentation of results.

 Teaching and Learning Work Loads